epadam/CNN-AV1-intra-encoder/source/cnn.rst

 Pooling Layer
 -------------------

-Sometimes, to reduce the spatial size of input data, pooling
+Pooling layer is used to reduce the spatial size of input data.

 Fully Connected Layer
 ----------------------

-Fully connected layer works just like other neural network.
+Fully connected layer works just like normal neural network.

 Activation Function
 ----------------------

 Normally, the activation function is applied to the output of each layer.
-The reason is introduce nonlinearity to the network, and make it possible to approximate any nonlinear function.
+The reason is to introduce nonlinearity to the network, and make it possible to approximate any nonlinear function.

-The most commen used activation functions include sigmoid, Relu and softmax.
+The most commen activation functions include sigmoid, Relu and softmax.
 The details description is as follows.

 ReLu (rectified linear unit)/leaky ReLu}